Dynamical invariants of mapping torus categories: Uniqueness of family of bimodules and the proof of the main theorem

 \section{Uniqueness of family of bimodules and the proof of the main theorem}

 In this section, we will use the previous sections to conclude the proof of Theorem \ref{mainthm}.
 In other words we will prove: \begingroup \thethm{\ref*{mainthm}} \begin{thm} Let $\A$ and $\phi$ be as in Section \ref{sec:intro}, i.e. satisfying \ref{C1}-\ref{C2} and so on.
 Assume further that $HH^1(\A)=HH^2(\A)=0$.
 If $M_\phi$ is Morita equivalent to $M_{1_\A}$, then $\phi\simeq 1_\A$. \end{thm} \endgroup To prove this theorem, we will give a characterization of the family of bimodules $\scrG_R^{sf}$.
 Let us first work in a more general setting.
 Let $\B_0$ be an $A_\infty$- category and $\B$ be a curved deformation over $R=\C[[q]]$.
 Let $\fM$ be a family of bimodules over $\B$ parametrized by $Spf(A_R)$ and let $\gamma\in HH^1(\B)$.
 Consider the properties: \begin{enumerate}[label=\textbf{G.\arabic*}] \item The restriction $\fM|_{q=0}$ is a coherent family.
 This is equivalent to its representability by an object of $tw^\pi(\B_0\otimes\B_0^{op}\otimes ``\mathcal{C}oh(A)")$.
 See Definition \ref{compactfamdef}. \item The restriction $\fM|_{t=1}$ is isomorphic to the diagonal bimodule over $\B$. \item The family follows the class $1\otimes \gamma\in HH^1(\B^e)$. \end{enumerate} The semi-freeness of $\fM$ is implied by the family assumption.
 The property \ref{G1} is a technical one.
 However, notice the similarity of properties \ref{G2} and \ref{G3} to an initial value problem.
+More precisely, \ref{G3} is analogous to flow equation for a vector field, and \ref{G2} is analogous to setting an initial condition.
 We show \begin{thm} Assume $\B_0$ is smooth, proper in each degree and $HH^0(\B_0)=\C$.
 Let $\fM$ and $\fM'$ be two families of bimodules satisfying \ref{G1}-\ref{G3}.
 Then $\fM$ and $\fM'$ are isomorphic up to $q$-torsion.
 In other words, there are maps in the category $(\B^e)_{A_R}^{mod}$ of families of bimodules such that $f_2\circ f_1\simeq q^n1_{\fM}$ and $f_1\circ f_2\simeq q^n1_{\fM'}$. \end{thm} \begin{proof} Let $Hom(\fM,\fM')$ denote $H^0((\B^e)_{A_R}^{mod})(\fM,\fM')$ throughout the proof.
 First, notice that it is finitely generated over $A_R$.
 To see this consider the complex of $A$-modules.
 Here, $(\B_0^e)_{A}^{mod}$ is the category of families of $\B_0$-bimodules parametrized by $Spec(A)$, which can be defined analogously.
-As stated in Lemma \ref{cptfamilylem}, the condition \ref{G1} implies this complex has cohomology that is finitely generated over $A$ in each degree.
+As stated in Lemma \ref{cptfamilylem}, the condition \ref{G1} implies that this complex has cohomology that is finitely generated over $A$ in each degree.
 Thus, by Lemma \ref{cptfamilycor} or \ref{semicont2} the same holds for the complex and $Hom(\fM,\fM')$ is finitely generated.